 News and Courier legal and financial records, 1875-1916.
+1.25 linear ft.

 B.R.
 Riordan and Francis W. Dawson were the proprietors of the News and Courier, a Charleston (S.C.) newspaper.
 Mary E.W.
 Mayfield claimed she was a "tenant in common of the specific material owned by the partnership."
 Both Mayfield and Wood were residents of New York (N.Y.).